hgcl/clara-le/pages/posts/i-made-a-font.md

 ---

 And that's it!
 It took me a day and a half to finish, even though I made the simplest font I could think of.
-I am really happy with the result, even though it doesn't produce the most legible body text—but who cares, I only use it for headings.
+I am really happy with the result, even though it doesn't produce the most legible body text — but who cares, I only use it for headings.

 Anyway.